jehboyes/finance_manager/docs/source/powerapp_guide.rst

 Staffing list
 ^^^^^^^^^^^^^

 On the left of the screen is a list of all posts in the given selected set, showing post title, the name of the postholder, and the total cost of the post (including on-costs).

-If the set has fractional staffing (and curriculum delivery), the **Update Fractions** button will recalculate the fractional cost from any changes made to the curriculum model.

 The **Refresh list** button will refresh the list to reflect any changes made in the edit section.
+If the set has fractional staffing
+(and curriculum delivery), this button will also recalculate the fractional cost from any changes made to the curriculum model.

 Post Edit
 ^^^^^^^^^

 On the right of the screen is the form used to edit posts.
+There are three fields relevant only to :term:`Academic Management`; these fields are used to reduce the amount of curriculum delivery work that is allocated to fractional academics.

 * **Title**: title of the post.
 * **Name**: name of the postholder, if known.
-* **Staff ID**: postholder's unique staff ID.
-Though not mandatory, it is important for accurately calculating on-costs for staff that work across multiple posts or departments.
 * **Status**: status of the post, in terms of whether it is new, existing, vacant, or terminated.
 If the status is anything other than 'Existing', then a information flag will be added to the side of the post in the `Staffing list`_.
 * **Type**: traditional categorisation of the post as 'Business Support, 'Fractional Academic', 'Management' etc. This field determines which accounts this post will be costed to.
+* **Teaching Hours**: *Academic Management posts only* hours spent teaching by Academic Management
+* **Assessing Hours**: *Academic Management posts only* hours spent assessing by Academic Management
+* **Curriculum Hours**: *Academic Management posts only* hours spent on mondule coordiantion by Academic Management
+* **Staff ID**: postholder's unique staff ID.
+Though not mandatory, it is important for accurately calculating on-costs for staff that work across multiple posts or departments.
 * **FTE**: indicative full time equivalent of the post.
 FOr all post types but Fractional, this is absolute; for Fractional posts, this is used to distribute work as specified in the curriculum model between all the fractional staff.
 * **Start Date**: date the post is occupied (if known).
 * **End Date**: date the post is vacated (if applicable).